dvd90/growth-interview-backend-enrichment/README.md

 # Enrichment live coding

-Create a Restful API using Nodejs and express providing the capabilities to enrich data and categorize the results.
+Create a Restful API using Nodejs and express providing the capability to enrich emails to get business intelligence data related to them, and use the enriched data to categorize the emails.
-Support also additional capabilities of Get and Delete of the results.
+The categories will later be used by the sales department to close deals for the company.
-These categories will later be used by the sales department to close deals for the company.
+Support additional capabilities of Get and Delete.

 ### Enrichment APIs